-Average wage: $17.17 per hour
+Average wage: $17.86 per hour

-Average wages are $17.17 per hour for transcribers at medical and diagnostic laboratories, and some gigs will allow you to wedge the work in during evenings and weekends.
-The Bureau of Labor Statistics says it expects job opportunities to decline 3% by 2024.
+The pay averages $17.86 per hour for transcribers at medical and diagnostic laboratories, and you may be able to wedge in the work during evenings and weekends.
+The BLS says it expects job opportunities to decline 3 percent by 2024.